 Gramma's Date Squares

-A date filled bar with a chewy oatmeal crust.
+Delicious date squares with a chewy oatmeal crust.
 This is my grandmother's recipe, which my whole family loves.

-A date filled bar with a chewy oatmeal crust.
+Delicious date squares with a chewy oatmeal crust.
 This is my grandmother's recipe, which my whole family loves.

 Update: baking the bottom layer before adding the dates/top layer works nicely!
 These were great as is.
 Moist, flavorful, and easy.
 I might bake the bottom layer of crust for 5-10 minutes next time to firm it up a bit, but other than that, yum!Read More

 We didn't care for these even though we love dates.
 There was WAY too much crumb mixture.
 I could have used half for the crust and the crumb top.
 The filling was boring and the whole bar was very crumbly.
 I was going to throw them out, but my husband said that he would eat them if he go desperate.
 Sorry....Read More